bsc-pm/dlb/doc/user_guide/source/advance_usage.rst

 specific variables of the OpenMP runtime, such as ``KMP_BLOCKTIME``. [#f2]_

-Once OMPT is enabled on DLB, the user can also enable other DLB modules such as DROP or LeWI with their respective flags.
+Once OMPT is enabled on DLB, the user can also enable other DLB modules such as DROM or LeWI with their respective flags.
 Furthermore, LeWI in OMPT can be fine-tuned with the option ``--lewi-ompt`` with any combination of the values ``[mpi, borrow, lend]`` separated by ``:``.
 If *mpi* is set, LeWI will be invoked before and after each eligible MPI call.
 If *borrow* is set, DLB will